How to Replace a Fascia Board Without Hiding Roof-Edge Rot

 Do I need to prime fascia before installing it?

 For wood, yes.
-Prime cut ends and hidden faces so the board is not soaking up water from day one.
+Prime cut ends, hidden faces, and the bottom edge so the board is not soaking up water from day one.

 Why did my fascia rot in the first place?

-Common causes are gutter overflow, bad drip-edge details, roof-edge leaks, or unsealed cut ends.
+Common causes are gutter overflow, bad drip-edge details, roof-edge leaks, unsealed cut ends, and bracket holes that let water sit against the board.